La Huerta, Parañaque

 La Huerta (English: The Garden) is a barangay in the city of Parañaque, Metro Manila, Philippines.
-It comprises a section of the old poblacion of Parañaque along the south bank of the Parañaque River by its mouth in Manila Bay.
+It comprises a section of the old municipal center (poblacion) of Parañaque along the south bank of the Parañaque River by its mouth in Manila Bay.
 The coastal village encompasses the area from Don Galo on the north, Santo Niño (former Ibayo) and Moonwalk on the east and San Dionisio on the south.
 A portion of Global Airport Business Park along C-5 Road Extension is also under the jurisdiction of La Huerta.
 It also extends west to the reclaimed area in Manila Bay and covers the northernmost section of Freedom Island in the Las Piñas–Parañaque Critical Habitat and Ecotourism Area.
 As of the 2020 census, it had a population of 8,592.